Woman dubbed "Pool Patrol Paula" charged with assaulting black teen at swimming pool

 The 15-year-old victim also told police that Sebby-Strempel followed him toward the pool exit and hit him in the face twice, which the video appears to show.
 Video of the incident showed her swinging her arm toward the teen as he records on his phone.
 She can be heard yelling "Get out!
 Get out," threatening to call 911 and calling the teens "punks," but no racial slurs are heard on the video.
 The victim told police that the teens were respectful and began to leave when Sebby-Strempel began calling them names.

-The video sparked outrage online, where the woman was dubbed #PoolPatrolPaula.
+The video sparked outrage online, where the woman was dubbed "Pool Patrol Paula," with the hashtag #PoolPatrolPaula.
 It follows several other widely publicized incidents of white people confronting or calling the police on black people who weren't breaking the law, including a group holding a barbecue in a California park, two men waiting at Philadelphia Starbucks, and a child selling bottles of water in a San Francisco neighborhood.

 The swimming pool victim told police officers that he was staying at a friend's house, the report stated.
 The friend's father told police that they have a family friend who lives in the Reminisce Community, where the pool is located, and the family friend extended an invitation to the teens to go swimming at the pool.